adobe/brackets/src/nls/README.md

 be merged.
 If changes need to be made, the reviewer will post comments in the pull request which will send you an e-mail notification.

+### Updating Existing Branch and Pull Request

-You should make updates in the `patch-1` branch in your github fork of brackets so all of your changes for this update are in a single branch.
+If you need to make changes to an exsiting branch, you should make updates in the `patch-1` branch in your github fork of brackets so all of your changes for this update are in a single branch.
 Creating a new branch for every update makes it difficult for core team to see all changes at once, and can even create conflicts that are very difficult to resolve.

-Follow the link in the notification e-mail to the pull request if you need to determine which branch to edit.
-Once in the branch, navigate to the file to edit (same as you would in main repo) and click "Edit" button.
-Make any changes following directions for Editing an Existing Translation.
+For example:

+1. After submitting your pull request, look at the top where it says something like:

+    `user1` wants to merge 1 commit into `adobe:master` from `user1:patch-1`

+2. Go to your github fork of brackets page: `github.com/user1/brackets`
+3. Click on the Branches Tab: `github.com/user1/brackets/branches`
+4. Click on the link to the branch: `github.com/user1/brackets/tree/patch-1`
+5. This is where you make changes to your `patch-1` branch.

 Saved edits show up as a new commit, so they automatically show up in the original pull request.
 After making an update, add a comment to the pull request such as